notnotrunning logonotnotrunning

 Sweat, heat, and friction during a run pull residual industrial chemicals — antimony from PET production, PFAS “forever chemicals”, phthalate softeners — directly through the skin.
 These compounds are associated with endocrine disruption, inflammation, reduced fertility, and elevated cancer risk in a growing body of peer-reviewed research.

 Merino is the opposite.
 A living fibre, grown on a sheep, that regulates temperature, wicks moisture, resists odour without antimicrobial coatings, and biodegrades fully at end of life.
 No plastic in.
 No plastic out.
+We weighed it against lyocell, the other natural fibre on our shortlist, before deciding — that comparison is in the research.